SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 <img width="200" alt="Graph - Node" src="images/sub-graph.png">

-* **Strongly Connected Graph** - A directed graph is strongly connected when there is a path between each pair of vertices.
+* **Strongly Connected Graph** - A directed graph is strongly connected when there is a path between each pair of vertices. e.g. vertex A can go to any other vertex.

 <img width="200" alt="Graph - Node" src="images/graph-connected.png">

-* **Weakly Connected Graph** - A directed graph is weakly connected when there is a path between each pair of vertices when the graph
+* **Weakly Connected Graph** - A directed graph is weakly connected when a vertex has no out-degree. e.g. vertex B can't go to any other vertex.

 <img width="200" alt="Graph - Node" src="images/graph-weakly-connected.png">